Grants

 Together, let’s make our communities safer!

-Safer West County chipper grant project
+Safer West County Calfire Grant Award

-Safer West County and Fire Safe Sonoma received a CALFIRE grant to support west county communities in creating and maintaining defensible space.
 The grant includes the purchase of chippers leased to local fire departments in:

 • Camp Meeker,